jfarrell8/WQU_5457/README.md

 - price_data.py: Script to extract price data from YahooFinance for our universe
 - yield_curves.py: Script to download daily treasury rates from US Treasury and interpolate yields for analysis

+_data_combination.py_
-_data_combination.py_: Builds out the final_dataset.csv and rl_dataset.csv from the data_wrangling outputs.
+- Builds out the final_dataset.csv and rl_dataset.csv from the data_wrangling outputs.
 These datasets will be used to perform our modeling.

 Modeling